 Other Homemade Household Cleaners

-Scour the internet and you’ll find plenty of recipes for other household cleaners such as laundry detergent, dish soap and stain removers.
+Aside from our own recipes, you could scour the internet and you’ll find plenty of recipes for other household cleaners such as laundry detergent, dish soap and stain removers.
 Those recipes will require a little more effort and usually involve the addition of some type of soap, flakes or borax.
 However, any essential oil recipe can be customized to suit your personal preferences.